OpenSLO/OpenSLO/README.md

 ##### Notes (SLO)

 - **metadata.labels:** *map[string]string|string[]* - optional field `key` <> `value`
-  - the `name` segment is required and must contain at most 63 characters beginning and ending with an alphanumeric character `[a-z0-9A-Z]` with dashes `-`, underscores `_`, dots `.` and alphanumerics between.
+  - the `key` segment is required and must contain at most 63 characters beginning and ending with an alphanumeric character `[a-z0-9A-Z]` with dashes `-`, underscores `_`, dots `.` and alphanumerics between.
-  - the `value` of `name` segment can be a string or an array of strings
+  - the `value` of `key` segment can be a string or an array of strings
 - **indicator** optional, represents the Service Level Indicator (SLI).
   Currently this only supports one Metric, `thresholdMetric`, with `ratioMetric` supported in the [objectives](#objectives) stanza.